-Barrientos and Minion [330] say that a tree is regular when the cardinalities of its stable sets are equal or differ by one (a stable set S consists of a set of vertices such that there is not an edge $v_i v_j$ for all pairs v_i, v_j in S).
-They say that a tree is regular when the cardinalities of its stable sets are equal or differ by one.
+Barrientos [368] showed that all lobsters constructed with k copies of any caterpillar of diameter four by connecting the central vertices of all pairs of consecutive copies with an edge have an α -labeling.
+Additionally, he proved that any chain-tree formed by caterpillars and this type of lobsters admits an α -labeling.
+Barrientos and Minion [372] say that a tree is regular when the cardinalities of its stable sets are equal or differ by one.
 They prove if S and T are regular trees that admit α -labelings then $S \times T$ also admits an α -labeling.
 They use this result to prove that $S \times T$ admits a sequential labeling (see Section 4.1) as well as a harmonious labeling.
-They define a fence as the tree obtained by connecting with a path of length l_i , an internal vertex of P{n_i} with an internal vertex of $P{n{i+1}}$ for every $1 \leq i \leq t$.
+They define a fence as the tree obtained by connecting an internal vertex of P{n_i} with an internal vertex of $P{n{i+1}}$ by a path of length l_i for every $1 \leq i \leq t$.
 They prove the existence of an α -labeling for any fence constructed with t copies of P_n , where $l_i = 2$.
-They define a 2-link fence as the graph obtained by connecting with an edge, two vertices of the ith copy of P_n , with the corresponding two vertices of the (i + 1)th copy of P_n .
+They define a 2-link fence as the graph obtained by connecting with an edge, two vertices of the ith copy of P_n , with the corresponding two vertices of the (i+1)th copy of P_n .
 They prove that all such graphs admit α -labelings.
+In [368] Barrientos says that a fence is irregular if two consecutive copies of P_n are connected by one or two pairs of corresponding vertices.
+He proved that all irregular fences have an α -labeling provided that all their Eulerian subgraphs have size divisible by four.

-In [333] Barrientos and Minion extend the concept of vertex amalgamation as follows.
+In [367] Barrientos and Minion extend the concept of vertex amalgamation as follows.
 The k-vertex amalgamation of G_1 and G_2 is the graph obtained by identifying k independent vertices of G_1 with k independent vertices of G_2 .
 A t-fold of a graph G is obtained using t-copies of G, where the ith copy of G is k-vertex amalgamated with the (i + 1)th copy of G. They prove that if G admits an α -labeling, then any t-fold of G admits an α -labeling.
 They consider a more general version of this construction for the case where G is a tree.
 They also introduce a new family of trees that admit α -labelings; in particular, they prove that any tree of diameter 2n formed by identifying the end-vertices of four caterpillars admits an α -labeling.

-Fronček, Kingston, and Vezina [685] generalized snake polyomino graphs by introducing straight simple polyominal caterpillars and proving that they also admit an alpha labeling.
+Fronček, Kingston, and Vezina [756] generalized snake polyomino graphs by introducing straight simple polyominal caterpillars and proving that they also admit an alpha labeling.
 This implies that every straight simple polyominal caterpillar with n edges decomposes the complete graph K{2kn+1} for any positive integer k.
-In [684] Fronček introduced a similar family of graphs called full hexagonal caterpillars and prove that they admit an alpha labeling.
+In [751] Fronček introduced a similar family of graphs called full hexagonal caterpillars and prove that they admit an alpha labeling.
 This implies that every full hexagonal caterpillar with n edges decomposes the complete graph K{2kn+1} for any positive integer k.

-Golomb [784] introduced polyominoes in 1953 in a talk to the Harvard Mathematics Club.
+Golomb [868] introduced polyominoes in 1953 in a talk to the Harvard Mathematics Club.
 Polyominoes are planar shapes made by connecting a certain number of equal-sized squares, each joined together with at least one other square along an edge.